franRappazzini/PayPeer/README.md

 - **Crypto <> FIAT OrderBook Canister:** Manages creation and listing of buy/sell FIAT orders.
 - **Vault Canister:** Secure escrow vault for temporarily locking crypto assets.
 - **Matchmaking Logic:** Handles order matching and state transitions.
 - **Dispute Resolution Module:** Integrates with [Kleros](https://kleros.io), an Ethereum-based decentralized arbitration protocol.
 In case of conflict, either party can escalate the dispute to Kleros, where a randomly selected jury will review the case and issue a binding on-chain verdict.
+The integration with Kleros is made possible through **Chain Fusion**, which allows Internet Computer canisters to interact directly with Ethereum smart contracts.
+- **OpenChat Integration:** A built-in chat experience powered by [OpenChat](https://openchat.so), allowing trading peers to communicate directly via a seamless iframe integration.
 - **Frontend DApp:** Interface for listing, accepting and managing trades.

 ---